Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 A sequence alignment is an arrangement of proteins, DNA, or RNA.
 Scientists use it to identify similar regions between cell types or species, which may indicate function or structure conservation.
 We can use sequence alignments to construct phylogenetic trees.
 The following website uses a software program called BLAST (basic local alignment search tool).

-Under “Basic Blast,” click “Nucleotide Blast.”
+Under Web Blast,” click “Nucleotide Blast.”
 Input the following sequence into the large "query sequence" box: ATTGCTTCGATTGCA.
-Below the box, locate the "Species" field and type "human" or "Homo sapiens".
+Below the box, locate the "Organism" field and type "human" or "Homo sapiens".
 Then click “BLAST” to compare the inputted sequence against the human genome’s known sequences.
+The search will take some amount of time before the results are displayed.
 The result is that this sequence occurs in over a hundred places in the human genome.
-Scroll down below the graphic with the horizontal bars and you will see a short description of each of the matching hits.
-Pick one of the hits near the top of the list and click on "Graphics".
+A list of descriptions of the matches is presented.
+Click on the Graphic Summary tab above the results and the results will be presented with the horizontal bars and you will see a short description of each of the matching hits.
+Pick one of the hits near the top of the list and click on alignment, and in the new window click on "Graphics".
 This will bring you to a page that shows the sequence’s location within the entire human genome.
-You can move the slider that looks like a green flag back and forth to view the sequences immediately around the selected gene.
+You can move the slider that looks like a colored flag back and forth to view the sequences immediately around the selected gene.
 You can then return to your selected sequence by clicking the "ATG" button.

 Use of Whole-Genome Sequences of Model Organisms